Peddannat/ecommerce-microservices/README.md

 ## 🔗 Service Communication

-Service-to-service communication uses OpenFeign clients with Eureka-based discovery and client-side load balancing rather than hardcoded downstream URLs.[1]
-Order-service calls inventory-service and product-service, while cart-service calls product-service to validate and enrich cart items.[1]
+Service-to-service communication uses OpenFeign clients with Eureka-based discovery and client-side load balancing rather than hardcoded downstream URLs.
+Order-service calls inventory-service and product-service, while cart-service calls product-service to validate and enrich cart items.

 Gateway routing is configured with uppercase service IDs such as `USER-SERVICE`, `PRODUCT-SERVICE`, `ORDER-SERVICE`, `INVENTORY-SERVICE`, and `CART-SERVICE`, which aligns with the Eureka registration strategy used in the project.